APPLYING FOR A K1 VISA

 Requirements for a K1 Visa

 Both fiancees must be eligible to be lawfully married in the state of residence of the petitioner.
 For example, at the time the visa petition is filed, as well as at issuance, they must both be of legal age, and not already married to each other or to anyone else.
-Some individuals are ineligible for any immigrant visa, such as those with certain untreated communicable diseases, those who have committed crimes of moral turpitude, those who are addicted to illegal drugs, persons who were previously deported from the US, etc.
+Some individuals are ineligible for any immigrant visa, such as those with certain untreated communicable diseases, those who have committed crimes of moral turpitude, those who are addicted to illegal drugs, persons who were previously deported from the US, and so on.

 Both fiancees must have met in person at least once within two years prior to filing the visa petition.
-This requirement may be waived by the Department of Homeland Security, but only for cases such strong cultural or religious traditions which preclude such a meeting.
+This requirement may be waived by the Department of Homeland Security, but only for cases such as strong cultural or religious traditions which preclude such a meeting.

-Visa applicants are required to demonstrate to the Consular officer that they are unlikely to become public charges in the United States .
+Visa applicants are required to demonstrate to the Consular officer that they are unlikely to become public charges in the United States.
 Generally, this is accomplished by the petitioner filing an Affidavit of Support.

 The Law Office of Raymond O. Griffith will help you reunite with your future spouse here in the U.S. Our immigration lawyers in Baltimore have the experience to navigate you through the process of achieving a fiancé(e) visa.
 Contact us online to learn how we can help.